The 5 best website builders for small businesses

 How much does Squarespace cost?

-3. Hostinger: best for AI enthusiasts
+3. Hostinger: best for simple side hustles

 The Startups "Recommended" award is a pink circle with a brushstroke in the center displaying the words "Recommended", with the Startups logo on top, and the year 2026 at the bottom.